Editorial Director, Sciences, Social Sciences, and Reference

-Subjects: Life sciences (behavior, conservation, ecology, environment, evolution, natural history, paleobiology); geography; earth sciences; physical sciences
+Subjects: Life sciences (behavior, conservation, ecology, environment, evolution, natural history, paleobiology); geography; earth sciences, linguistics

-Series: Interspecific Interactions, Humboldt in English, Theoretical Astrophysics, Chicago Lectures in Mathematics
+Series: Convening Science: Discovery at the Marine Biological Laboratory, Interspecific Interactions, Summits: Environmental Science, Law, and Policy, Humboldt in English, Theoretical Astrophysics, Chicago Lectures in Mathematics, Chicago Studies in Linguistics

 I acquire new manuscripts and copublications for general readers, specialists, and students in the life sciences writ large.
 I joined the Press in 1993, after a brief stint in the editorial department of the Chicago Tribune and an undergraduate education at Dartmouth College.
-Within the sciences, I have had the pleasure of focusing primarily on the fields of behavioral ecology, botany, conservation biology, ecology, evolutionary biology, marine biology, paleobiology, primatology, and natural history (both illustrated and regional).
-I also seek out new contributions to several Press series, including the recently initiated Alexander von Humboldt in English, and the longer-standing Interspecific Interactions, which explores species relations within a broad evolutionary framework.
-Recent highlights from my acquisitions program include How Animals Grieve, The Book of Barely Imagined Beings, The Lost World of Fossil Lake, Animal Personalities, Swordfish, Latin for Gardeners, A World in One Cubic Foot, Stung!, Relentless Evolution, The Life of a Leaf, A Planet of Viruses, and Gems and Gemstones, now also an ipad app.
+Within the sciences, I have had the pleasure of focusing primarily on the fields of behavioral ecology, botany, conservation biology, ecology, evolutionary biology, marine biology, paleobiology, primatology, and natural history (both illustrated and regional), and have been pursuing more recently gardening as well as illustrated natural history.
+Recent highlights from my acquisitions program include The Oldest Living Things in the World, Plankton, The Book of Frogs, Patterns in Nature, City Creatures: Animal Encounters in the Chicago Wilderness, Theodore Roosevelt in the Field, Infested: How The Bed Bug Infiltrated our Bedrooms and Took Over the World, The Cultural Lives of Whales and Dolphins, Elephant Don: The Politics of A Pachyderm Posse, How Animals Grieve, Weeds of North America, Bats: A World of Science and Mystery, Great Transformations in Vertebrate Evolution, Relentless Evolution, The Life of a Leaf, and Gems and Gemstones, now also an ipad app.

-I am lucky in these pursuits to have the collaboration of Abby Collier, assistant editor, and Amy Krynak, editorial associate.
+I am lucky in these pursuits to have the collaboration of Miranda Martin, Editorial Associate.